-When using Form 2210 Schedule AI and you incur a net capital loss, by law this loss is limited to $3,000 for the tax year.
+When using Form 2210 Underpayment of Estimated Tax by Individuals, Estates, and Trusts and you incur a net capital loss, by law this loss is limited to $3,000 for the tax year.
 When TaxAct® calculates your annualized income on Line 3 of Schedule AI and you are claiming a net capital loss, this loss limitation must be taken into account.

 When entering the information into the program, you do not need to make these adjustments.
 TaxAct will automatically account for the capital loss limitation on Schedule AI.
 Therefore, on Schedule AI, after entering the cumulative income by quarter, Line 1 will show your total income earned for that period.
 When converting your quarterly income into your annualized income for Line 3, TaxAct takes into account any capital loss limitation.
 In such situations, the amount shown on Line 3 will not equal Line 1 multiplied by Line 2.